For many professing Christians today, religion is just a few-hours-a-week thing. Many are passive, even apathetic. But the early Church was not so.

 Understanding this and becoming convicted of our sins is how our relationship with God begins.

-Convicted to repent and be baptized
+First Christians convicted to repent and be baptized

 After we understand our sinful condition, we can’t be indifferent to what we have been given to comprehend.
 When the earliest Christians understood and acknowledged their guilt, they followed through with Peter’s instruction to repent and be baptized.
 That very day about 3,000 people made this life-altering commitment through baptism and received the Holy Spirit (Acts 2:41).